pgailinas/videoqa-representation-comparison/docs/index.md

 This project makes four primary contributions:

 - A reproducible notebook-driven framework for investigating VideoQA representation learning.
-- A controlled comparison of foundation-model inference, pretrained CLIP representations, and self-supervised autoencoder representations.
+- A controlled comparison of foundation-model inference, pretrained CLIP representations, hybrid CLIP–autoencoder representations, and self-supervised autoencoder representations.
-- A modular workflow that separates representation generation from downstream VideoQA evaluation.
+- A modular workflow that separates representation generation from downstream VideoQA evaluation, enabling rapid experimentation with alternative representation-learning strategies.
-- Experimental evidence demonstrating the importance of semantic representation quality for downstream VideoQA performance and motivating future semantic-alignment research.
+- Experimental evidence demonstrating that semantic representation quality is the primary determinant of downstream VideoQA performance, including a hybrid CLIP–autoencoder study showing that simply combining reconstruction-based and pretrained semantic representations does not improve performance without stronger semantic alignment.

 ---